 - Urinary tract infections (UTIs) and vaginal irritation: Diaphragms and spermicides may affect the natural bacterial flora of the vagina, increasing the risk of UTI and vaginal irritation.

 - Toxic shock syndrome (TSS): It is a rare condition caused by bacterial toxins, affecting various organs.
 The diaphragm blocks the natural vaginal discharge, causing the enrichment of toxic bacteria such as staphylococcus.
 The enterotoxins secreted by the harmful bacteria cause the TSS.

 Diaphragms are reusable cervical barrier devices, and proper care is required to extend the longevity of the device.
 You may check the manufacturer’s instructions on cleaning and maintaining the device after use.
 Below are some of the steps usually followed after each use of a birth control diaphragm.

-- The diaphragm should be removed after six hours post-sex and rinsed with clean water.
+- The diaphragm should be removed after six hours post-intercourse and rinsed with clean water.